Abram Azarian (1865-1941)

 3 Eastern Rite Churches, including Armenian Catholic, Armenian Apostolic, Greek Orthodox, and Russian Orthodox do not say their masses in Latin, but in their mother tongue.

 4 The old "descended from royalty" story.
 Lovely, but most likely not true.
 Abraham did come from the mountain town of Sivas in Eastern Anatolia, which existed at least as long ago as Roman times when it was known as Sebastia.
 HOWEVER, the word Pacradouni has been associated with the history of the family.
-A Google search for Pacradouni Armenia revealed several sites that give the history of the Pacradouni Catholic First Catholic Information Center on the Web and History of Armenia are two.
-Thanks to Ilda Restrepo Pace for this tip.
+A Google search for Pacradouni/Pakradouni/Bagrasouni Armenia several years ago revealed several sites that give the history of the Pacradouni.
+However, some of them are no longer up on the web.

 The Pacradouni story is connected to the village of Perkinik where Abram's wife, Lucy Arevian/Hagopian was born.
 The Armenian Catholic Archbishop, Hovhannes Tcholakian, told Tom and I in May 2008 that the Azarians of the Armenian Catholic congregation in Istanbul were from Pirkinik.